Parafermi Algebra and Interordinality: Introduction -- parafermi operator and root-of-nilpotent sequences

 \section{Introduction -- parafermi operator and root-of-nilpotent sequences}

-Parafermi structures are both studied in modern quantum field theory and quantum information theory \cite{Green98}.
+Parafermi structures have been studied both in modern quantum field theory, following H.S.
+Green, and quantum information theory \cite{Green98}.
 The term parafermion is specifically used for the generalization of a spin-$1/2$ particle (fermion) to spin $p/2$.
-Translated into operator language, In his original paper \cite{Green53}, Green supplied a $(p+1)\!\times\!(p+1)$ matrix representation for $b$, which realizes the spin-$p/2$ representation and the characteristic trilinear relations of parafermi algebra For the lowest order, sometimes called paraorder, the parafermi operator coincides with the fermi operator $f^{(1)}$ which satisfies the well-known algebra One fact that seems to have been neglected, if overlooked, is that para\-fermions of order $p=2^{n}-1$, when tensorially extended by \textbf{1,} are related to those of order $p'=2^{n+1}\!-1$ by the operator identity For example, \\ Since numbers of the form $p=2^{n}-1$ have the binary representation 1, 11, 111, $\dots$, we say that the above paraorders $p'$ and $p$ are in a carry-bit neighborhood to one another.
-While its physical and information-theoretical meaning remain unclear, the operator relation (\ref{eq:inter-b}) neatly carries over to nil\-potent operators $f^{(p')}$ which are obtained by {}``extracting the square root'' of $f^{(p)}\otimes\mathbf{1}$, \footnote{note that $f^{(p)}$ untensorized is not a proper exponentiation of an operator } in a recursive process beginning with the fermi operator $f^{(1)}$.
-To allow $f^{(p')}$ squared to act as a normalized- anticommutator analog in the style of Eq.$\,$(\ref{eq:inter-b}), the structure of $f^{(p')}$ has to be amalgamated with $\mathrm{diag}(1,\dots,1)\otimes f^{(1)}$, as we shall see.
+Translated to operator language, In his original paper \cite{Green53}, Green supplied a $(p+1)\!\times\!(p+1)$ matrix representation for $b$, which realizes the spin-$p/2$ representation and the characteristic trilinear relations of parafermi algebra For the least paraorder, the parafermi operator coincides with the fermi operator $f^{(1)}$ and satisfies the well-known algebra One fact that seems to have been neglected, or overlooked, is that those representations, when of order $p=2^{n}-1$ and tensorially extended by \textbf{1,} are related to those of order $p'=2p+1=2^{n+1}\!-1$ by an operator identity that could be named the Mersennian of parafermi algebra, for the 17th-century scholar Marin Mersenne who studied the properties of $2^{n}-1$: For example, \\ Since numbers of the form $p=2^{n}-1$ have the binary representation 1, 11, 111, $\dots$, we say that the above paraorders $p'$ and $p$ are in a carry-bit neighborhood to one another.
+While its physical and information-theoretical meaning remain unclear, the operator identity (\ref{eq:inter-b}) neatly carries over to nil\-potent operators $f^{(p')}$ which are obtained by {}``extracting the square root'' of $f^{(p)}\otimes1\mathbf{\!\!\!1}$, \footnote{note that $f^{(p)}$ untensorized is not a proper exponentiation of an operator } in a recursive process beginning with the fermi operator $f^{(1)}$.
+To allow $f^{(p')}$ squared to act as a normalized- anticommutator analog of Eq.$\,$(\ref{eq:inter-b}), the structure of $f^{(p')}$ has to be amalgamated with $1\mathbf{\!\!\!1}^{\otimes n}\otimes f^{(1)}$, as we shall see.
 In matrix form, the structural parts are blockwise composed of elements of the Clifford algebra $Cl(2,1)$ with basis The simplest representation of the initial operator in the recursive process consists of a linear combination of one basis element per signature, usually Equivalently, and closer to physics, one may start by Clifford algebra $Cl(3)$ which has the set of Pauli matrices as basis, where $f^{(1)}$ is represented by combining one real basis element of grade 1 -- vector $\sigma_{1}$ oder $\sigma_{3}$ -- with the only real basis element of grade 2 -- bivector $\sigma_{31}$, the preferred choice being

 The simplification achieved is that the conjugations $^{^{\mathnormal{+}}}$ und $^{T}$ coincide.